c4cs/c4cs.github.io/_commands/tools/objdump.md

 COMMAND
 -------

-Short description of the command
+TODO: Claim the issue for this command and add documentation for this command by submitting a pull request.

 ~~~ bash
 *short* example of command usage and output